Sprouts / 2025 Published by ASSOCIATION vol 11,

 Cornell University, 104 p.

-The European Migrant Crisis, unfolding in the digital era, sees technology as a crucial lifeline for refugees—more essential than food or shelter.
-In response to challenges like limited WiFi access, a guerrilla project repurposes discarded life jackets from Lesvos into the versatile form.
+The European Migrant Crisis, unfolding in the digital era, sees technology as a crucial lifeline for refugees.
+In response to limited WiFi access and electricity, the project repurposes discarded life jackets from Lesvos into a versatile form.
 It transforms into a life jacket, regular jacket, sleeping unit, and connects into aggregated inflatable spaces.
-Embedded solar fabric and triboelectricity provide power, turning the jacket into an autonomous WiFi shelter and habitation node.
-The aggregated spaces serve as social pop-up spaces for refugees and locals, shifting the ways public spaces are formed in Greece.
+Embedded solar fabric and triboelectricity provide power, turning the jacket into an autonomous WiFi node.
+The aggregated spaces serve as social pop-up spaces for locals and refugees.